cms636/cms636.github.io/_posts/2018-09-24-cfrp-part-2-real-data.md

 ## Implications

-From a storytelling perspective, this approach to visualizing the data is also more historically telling than just showing the data of one play over the year.
-By visualizing the most popular play each month, we get a very clear image of what people wanted overall and how that influenced the theater's business.
+From a storytelling perspective, this approach to visualizing the data is more historically representative than just showing the data of one play over the year.
+By visualizing the most popular play each month, we get a clearer image of what theater-goers wanted to watch overall and how that influenced the theater's business.